JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: Thermal, Straylight, Zodiacal, and DGL Models to Interpret the JWST sky-SB

-The JWIDF has deep IRAC observations that allow direct comparison in two NIRCam filters.
-The IRAC observations were accumulated over 15 years, and so are very deep \citep[\eg][]{Yan2018}.
-For unsaturated, isolated, and matched objects in the magnitude range 18\cle AB\cle 20 mag in both sets of images, Source Extractor MAG\_AUTO gives average differences of $\rm [F356W]-[IRAC1]\simeq-0.014$~mag and $\rm [F444W]-[IRAC2]\simeq+0.172$~mag.
-The significant difference in $\rm [F444W]-[IRAC2]$ can likely be ascribed to a combination of filter differences, aperture corrections, and source confusion due to the vastly different PSFs of the two telescopes.
-The NIRCam PSF has a 2.36$^2 \simeq$0.3, 0.6, 0.8 and 0.9, respectively.
-We estimate that the $f \times$SL values are generally a factor of 2--10$\times$ lower than the total predicted JWST sky-SB in Figure~\ref{fig:fig12}.
+\mn {\bf (2) Stray Light Model Prediction and its Uncertainty:}\ The JWST SL model is created by ray-tracing the infrared sky from 2MASS and WISE onto JWST, and estimates the fraction of light that can make it onto the detector \citep[\eg][]{Lightsey2016}.
+This depends on the dust deposition on JWST mirrors, which after launch appeared to be much smaller than the requirements \citep{Rigby2022}.
+This straylight is significantly out of focus, and to first order generates an elevated sky-SB onto the NIRCam detectors with a predicted overall spectrum.
+The uncertainty in the predicted SL amplitude is not well known from first principles.
+During its development, the JWST Project designed the telescope and sunshield with a requirement that the SL in general be \cle 40\% of the Zodiacal sky-SB at 2.0~\mum\ wavelength.
+Figure~5 of \citet{Rigby2022} suggests that the JWST 1--5~\mum\ SL may be substantially lower than this requirement.
+Hence, in Figure~\ref{fig:fig12} we adopt the lower of the two \citet{Rigby2022} SL curves as our fiducial.

+Because the uncertainty in the SL prediction is not well known, we will assume that at 3.5~\mum\ --- where the total JWST sky-SB in Equation~\ref{eq:eq4} is lowest --- the JWST sky-SB prediction JWST(Pred) should not exceed but match the observed sky-SB value JWST(Obs).
+We found that it was not possible to do this by assuming the full \citet{Rigby2022} SL as fiducial --- in {\ch two} panels of Figure~\ref{fig:fig12} the predicted JWST sky-SB would be much higher than the observed NIRCam sky-SB values, if we assumed 100\% of the \citet{Rigby2022} SL.
+We therefore allowed the fraction $f$ in Equation~\ref{eq:eq4} to vary, while assuming $f$\cle 1.0.
+We then attempted to find the fraction $f$ by which we need to multiply the lower \citet{Rigby2022} SL-value to get a best fit to our observed 3.5--4.5~\mum\ sky-SB values in Tables~4--5.
+That is, we set $f$ to produce the best match to the difference in JWST(Obs)--JWST(Pred) in Equation~\ref{eq:eq5} at 3.5--4.5~\mum\ using the sum in Equation~\ref{eq:eq4}.

+For the TNJ1338, El Gordo, VV191, and JWIDF fields we find that the 3.5--4.5~\mum\ JWST(Pred) values in Equation~\ref{eq:eq4} best match the observed sky-SB JWST(Obs) in Tables~4--5 when we use multipliers for the \citet{Rigby2022} SL of {\ch $f \times$SL values used in Tables~4--5 are uncertain by at least 0.2$\times$the \citet{Rigby2022} SL itself.
+Based on this variation, we adopt 0.2$\times$SL as the straylight error in our error budget in Tables~4--5.
+The $f$$\times$SL values are generally a factor of 2--10$\times$ lower than the total predicted JWST sky-SB in Figure~\ref{fig:fig12}.
 Hence, the assumption of a straylight uncertainty of 20\% of the total \citet{Rigby2022} SL value results in the JWST SL being the dominant uncertainty in predicting the JWST sky-SB, as shown in Tables~4--5.